CBurgi/ToTheRaces/README.txt

 your account balance, bet on randomly generated horses, and watch those horses run their race!
 After each race new horses will be generated for you to watch run.
-Your new account balance will be stores when you log out.
+Your new account balance will be stored when you log out.

 Simply follow the prompts given, or type 'e' at any time to return to a previous menu.